Multi-Sensor Wired Connections

 Sensor Data Networks

-• Sensors in continuous mode will update analog and switch outputs independent of the network requests
+Sensors in continuous mode will update analog and switch outputs independent of the network requests, while sensors in polled mode will only measure and update outputs upon receiving a network request.

-• A 4-wire data cable can supply both data and power to the sensors, or sensors can instead be locally powered
+A four-wire data cable can supply both data and power to the sensors, or sensors can instead be locally powered.

 Group Control

-Group Control is a SenixVIEW feature that permits a data network to be managed, backed-up, restored or duplicated quickly.
+Group Control is a SensorView feature that permits a data network to be managed, backed-up, restored or duplicated quickly.
 Functions include:

 • Scanning the network and identifying all attached sensors